 Riding the defence surge

-The defence business is where the story is right now.
-Military spending across NATO has climbed to generational highs — Germany committing to 2 percent of GDP, Canada’s own multi-year defence package running into the tens of billions, Poland and the UK ramping procurement.
-Every new fleet of aircraft needs pilots trained on it, and training is where CAE sits.
-Its defence backlog runs to roughly C$11 billion, which is another way of saying the company has visibility into years of demand before it has to win another contract.
+Defence is where the story is right now.
+Military spending across NATO has climbed to generational highs, Germany past 2 per cent of GDP, Canada’s own multi-year defence build running into the tens of billions, Poland and the United Kingdom ramping procurement, and every new fleet of aircraft needs pilots trained on it.
+CAE’s defence backlog runs beyond C$11 billion, which is another way of saying it can see years of demand before it has to win another contract.

 There is a specifically Canadian dimension.
-Ottawa’s first Defence Industrial Strategy, released in 2025, singled out simulation and training as a domestic capability to be developed and protected — and CAE is the obvious anchor for that ambition.
-It already trains Canadian Armed Forces personnel, including for the incoming F-35As and P-8A Poseidons, which means the government’s own procurement feeds directly into CAE’s order book.
-Its acquisition of L3Harris’s military-training business a few years ago also gave it access to classified U.S. programs, a rare thing for a foreign-owned firm.
-And as Canada builds toward sovereign space-launch capability, CAE’s expertise in simulation for space applications is a natural adjacency — training being one of the less-discussed inputs a space program requires.
+Ottawa’s first Defence Industrial Strategy, released in 2025, singled out simulation and training as a domestic capability to be developed and protected, and CAE is the obvious anchor for it.
+The company already trains Canadian Armed Forces personnel, including for the incoming F-35A fighters and P-8A Poseidon patrol aircraft, which means the government’s own procurement feeds straight into its order book.
+Its earlier purchase of L3Harris’s military-training business gave it access to classified U.S. programs, a rare thing for a firm headquartered outside the United States.

 Reading list

-- CAE quarterly results and defence-backlog disclosures (FY2026)
+- CAE quarterly results and defence-backlog disclosures (fiscal 2026)

 - Canada’s Defence Industrial Strategy (2025)